Last Updated on March, 2023 by Edison

 Price as an indicator of quality

 A low price might raise concerns about the quality because we all heard the expression, “You get what you paid for.”

 On the other side, high price = high quality is used as a rule of thumb.

 When do consumers assess a product primarily based on the price?
-It’s when they are uncertain about the quality or when the product is new to them.
+It’s when they are uncertain about the quality or when the product is new.